 Dance Mama has been really invaluable for me to read- I really don’t know how other women do it.

 Mother of one.
-Rosie formed her own company, Rosie Kay Dance Company, in 2004, and current works include MK-ULTRA, 5 SOLDIERS and she will be choreographing the official handover for the Commonwealth Games in Birmingham in 2022.
+Rosie formed her own company, Rosie Kay Dance Company, in 2004, and current works include Absolute Solo II, Romeo + Juliet, Fantastia, 10 Soldiers.
+In 2018 she choreographed the official handover for the 2022 Commonwealth Games in Birmingham.

 Amongst extensive theatre credits as a performer and choreographer, she choreographed BAFTA nominated film Sunshine on Leith (2013).
-Rosie was the first Leverhulme Artist in Residence to the School of Anthropology and Museum Ethnography, University of Oxford, 2013-2014, and is currently Research Associate, as well as Associate Artist of DanceXchange, Birmingham.
+Rosie was the first Leverhulme Artist in Residence to the School of Anthropology and Museum Ethnography, University of Oxford, 2013-2014, and is currently Research Associate, as well as and Associate of Birmingham Hippodrome.